 Oliver P. Peoples, Ph.D., has served as our President and Chief Executive Officer since October 2016.
-He was co-founder of Yield10 Bioscience.
+He was cofounder of Yield10.
 He served as our Chief Scientific Officer starting in January 2000 and was previously our Vice President of Research and Development.
 Dr. Peoples has served as a Director since June 1992.
 Before founding the Company, Dr. Peoples was a research scientist with the Department of Biology at MIT.
 The research carried out by Dr. Peoples at MIT established the fundamental tools and methods for engineering bacteria and plants to produce polyhydroxyalkanoates.
 Dr. Peoples received a Ph.D. in Molecular Biology from the University of Aberdeen, Scotland.
-The Board believes that Dr. Peoples provides important technical and scientific understanding to the Board's analysis of Company strategy.
-As Chief Executive Officer and a founder of the Company, Dr. Peoples has unique information related to the Company's research and technology and has led and directed many of our scientific research and development programs.
-Dr. Peoples also contributes to the Board's understanding of the intellectual property aspects of the Company's technology platforms.
+The Board believes that Dr. Peoples provides important strategic, business and technical understanding to the Board's analysis of the Company's strategy.
+As Chief Executive Officer and a founder of Yield10, Dr. Peoples has unique information related to the Company's strategy, business, technology, and development programs.
+Dr. Peoples also contributes to the Board's understanding of the Company's strategy and commercial product platforms.